cksource-archive/quail-enhancement/quail.md

 All the research is based on latest Quail for the time being, that's 2.2.15.

+Note in this document we refer to Failure of SC also as Technique, since Quail treats them the same way.

 # 1.3.1 Info and Relationships: Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
 (Level A) | Lets figure out how does it work with our content.<br/>Edit: well we're supporting it out of a box.